 For ecological as well as economic reasons, we are committed to greater energy efficiency.
-One of several indicators of energy efficiency is energy intensity, measured in energy consumption per tonne of steel products shipped (for values over a three-year period, see the table on the left).
+One of several indicators of energy efficiency is energy intensity, measured in energy consumption per tonne of steel products shipped (see table on page 12 for three-year values).

 As part of our energy and environmental programme, we are working on many levers to reduce our energy consumption and operate in an increasingly energy-efficient manner.
-In 2021, for example, we successfully optimised the steel refining process by introducing covers between he climate crisis is a major social challenge.
-As it affects almost all sectors of the economy and too little has been done so far to combat it, the need for a solution is becoming increasingly urgent if the internationally agreed climate protection goals are still to be achieved and further climate-related damage averted.
+In recent years, for example, we have successfully optimised the steel refining processes by introducing covers between the coils or inductors.
+As a result, less heat escapes, leading to energy savings of almost 30 MWh per year.
+This is part of a systematic process optimisation with the goal of energy optimisation, which we will continue this year and over the coming years.